 5 Radio link monitoring

 The downlink radio link quality of the primary cell is monitored by a UE for the purpose of indicating out-of-sync/in-sync status to higher layers.
-The UE is not required to monitor the downlink radio link quality in DL BWPs other than the active DL BWP, as described in clause 12, on the primary cell.
+The UE is not required to monitor the downlink radio link quality in DL BWPs other than the active DL BWP, as described in clause 12, on the primary cell unless the UE indicates a capability [Option B-1-1] or [Option B-1-2] [18, TS 38.306].
 If the active DL BWP is the initial DL BWP and for SS/PBCH block and CORESET multiplexing pattern 2 or 3, as described in clause 13, the UE is expected to perform RLM using the associated SS/PBCH block when the associated SS/PBCH block index is provided by RadioLinkMonitoringRS.

 If the UE is configured with a SCG, as described in [12, TS 38.331], and the parameter rlf-TimersAndConstants is provided by higher layers and is not set to release, the downlink radio link quality of the PSCell of the SCG is monitored by the UE for the purpose of indicating out-of-sync/in-sync status to higher layers.
-The UE is not required to monitor the downlink radio link quality in DL BWPs other than the active DL BWP on the PSCell.
+The UE is not required to monitor the downlink radio link quality in DL BWPs other than the active DL BWP on the PSCell unless the UE indicates a capability [Option B-1-1] or [Option B-1-2] [18, TS 38.306].

 A UE can be configured for each DL BWP of a SpCell [11, TS 38.321] with a set of resource indexes, through a corresponding set of RadioLinkMonitoringRS, for radio link monitoring by failureDetectionResources.
 The UE is provided either a CSI-RS resource configuration index, by csi-RS-Index, or a SS/PBCH block index, by ssb-Index.
-The UE can be configured with up to RadioLinkMonitoringRS for link recovery procedures, as described in clause 6, and for radio link monitoring.
-From the RadioLinkMonitoringRS, up to RadioLinkMonitoringRS can be used for radio link monitoring depending on Lmax as described in Table 5-1, wherein Lmax is as defined in clause 4.1, and up to two RadioLinkMonitoringRS can be used for link recovery procedures.
+The UE can be configured with up to NLR-RLM RadioLinkMonitoringRS for link recovery procedures, as described in clause 6, and for radio link monitoring.
+From the NLR-RLM RadioLinkMonitoringRS, up to NRLM RadioLinkMonitoringRS can be used for radio link monitoring depending on Lmax as described in Table 5-1, wherein Lmax is as defined in clause 4.1, and up to two RadioLinkMonitoringRS can be used for link recovery procedures.

 For operation with shared spectrum channel access, when a UE is provided a SS/PBCH block index by ssb-Index, the UE is expected to perform radio link monitoring using SS/PBCH block(s) in the discovery burst transmission window as described in clause 4.1, where the SS/PBCH block(s) have candidate SS/PBCH block index(es) corresponding to SS/PBCH block index provided by ssb-Index.